Combinatorial Admissibility in Control-Affine Networks: Concluding Remarks

 \section{Concluding Remarks}

 This paper developed an edge-driven geometric framework for diffusive coupling of heterogeneous control-affine networks.
-The design philosophy is to construct a stabilizing control in the edge space and then generate a feasible node input through an appropriate lift from edge space to node space.
+The design philosophy is to construct a stabilizing control in the edge space and then generate a feasible agent input through an appropriate lift from edge space to node space.
 We identify \emph{admissibility} as a structural condition linking the interconnection graph with the actuation limits of the agents.
-We further provided generic/combinatorial certificates, based on structured rank and maximum matchings, that predict when edge-driven diffusive designs can be realized and when agreement is obstructed.
+We further provided generic/combinatorial certificates, based on structured rank and maximum matchings, that predict when edge-driven diffusive designs can be realized and when synchronization is obstructed.

-A natural next step is to extend this geometric admissibility viewpoint to settings where \emph{both} layers are nonlinear: i.e., a setting with nonlinear measurement maps (e.g., distances, bearings, or other nonlinear relative outputs) and nonlinear node dynamics.
+A next step is to extend this geometric admissibility viewpoint to settings where \emph{both} layers are nonlinear: i.e., with nonlinear measurement maps (e.g., distances, bearings, or other nonlinear relative outputs) and nonlinear agent dynamics.